Category: Smart Money Tips

 Key Takeaways:

-If you’ve received Incentive Stock Options (ISOs) from your employer, one of the biggest financial decisions you’ll make is deciding when to sell your shares after you’ve purchased them (a step known as exercising).
+If you’re a tech professional who has received Incentive Stock Options (ISOs) from your employer, one of the biggest financial decisions you’ll make is deciding when to sell your shares after you’ve purchased them (a step known as exercising).

 Exercising ISOs presents a critical decision: Should you aim for a qualifying disposition or selling earlier, triggering a disqualifying disposition?
 The choice isn’t just about taxes; it can play a role in your financial goals, such as buying a home or managing risks in your portfolio.